mcclure/emily/doc/manual.md

 **Usage:** `^!` *[optional: any number of words]* *[group]*

-Exactly the same as `^`, but when the there will not be a "return" created in the execution scope.
+Exactly the same as `^`, but a "return" will not be created in the execution scope.
 You probably don't ever actually want this.

 ### :